 |5||100,000||Shivada Jade Chunk x6||Perpetual Heart x12||Sakura Bloom x45||Famed Handguard x12|

 |6||120,000||Shivada Jade Gemstone x6||Perpetual Heart x20||Sakura Bloom x60||Famed Handguard x24|

 Ayaka’s trailer dropped before her release in Genshin Impact patch 2.0, showcasing the friendly “princess” of the Kamisato clan.

 While she looks graceful walking through the streets of Inazuma, she is a deadly force on the battlefield.
 The trailer shows just how potent her Cryo abilities are, especially with her unique sprint passive.

-If you want to run Ayaka as a Main DPS, you want to focus on freezing enemies with Cryo’s reaction with Hydro.
-Xingqiu is the best option for this, providing great Hydro support without too much time on the battlefield.
+If you want to run Ayaka as the Main DPS, you’ll want to focus on freezing enemies with Cryo’s reaction with Hydro.
+Xingqiu is the best option for this, providing great support without too much time on the battlefield.

 Diona and Kaeya are good additions to get the Cryo Resonance bonus and reduce her reliance on Elemental Mastery.
 An Anemo character like Venti, Kazuha, or Sucrose rounds out the squad nicely — they typically help group up enemies for her Elemental Burst.

 However, if you opt to run a more supportive Ayaka comp, you can run a Hydro-focused carry like Mona or Childe.
 Reverse Melt comps revolving around Bennett and Diluc are also strong too.
 It just depends on the units you have and your preferred playstyle.